Shopify/themekit/docs/commands/index.md

 Deploy can be used without any filenames and it will replace the whole theme.
 If some filenames are provided to replace then only those files will be replaced.

+If a file is unchanged from the remote version, it will be skipped to save time.
+The is done by calculating a checksum for each asset for comparison.

 |**Optional Flags**||
 |`-a`|`--allenvs` | Will run this command for each environment in your config file.
 |`-n`|`--nodelete`| will run deploy without removing files from shopify.